wagiminator/ATtiny13-TinyOLEDdemo/README.md

 - the slave device must not stretch the clock (this is usually the case),
 - the acknowledge bit sent by the slave device is ignored.

+If these restrictions are observed, the implementation works without delays.
+An SCL HIGH must be at least 600ns long in Fast Mode.
+At a maximum clock rate of 1.6 MHz, this is at least one clock cycle.
+An SCL LOW must be at least 1300ns long.
+Since the SDA signal has to be applied anyway, a total of at least three clock cycles pass.
+Ignoring the ACK signal and disregarding clock stretching also saves a few bytes of flash.

 Don't forget the pull-up resistors on the SDA and SCL lines!
 Many modules, such as the SSD1306 OLED module, have already integrated them.

 # I²C Protocol Specification